OpenBB-finance/OpenBB/gamestonk_terminal/forex/README.md

 * -c : Specify the number of candles to retrieve. (default=180)

 * -a : Adds AD (Accumulation/Distribution Index) to the chart.
 AD is a cumulative indicator that uses volume and price to assess whether a stock is being accumulated or distributed.
 This provides insight into how strong a trend is.
 [Investopedia](#https://www.investopedia.com/terms/a/accumulationdistribution.asp)
-* -A : Adds ADX (Average Directional Index) to the chart.
-ADX is used to determine the strength of a trend.
-[Investopedia](#https://www.investopedia.com/terms/a/adx.asp)
 * -b : Adds Bollinger Bands to the chart.
 Bollinger bands are a set of trendlines plotted two standard deviations (positively and negatively) away from a simple moving average of a security's price.
 [Investopedia](#https://www.investopedia.com/terms/b/bollingerbands.asp)
 * -C : Adds CCI (Commodity Channel Index) to the chart.
 CCI is a momentum-based oscillator used to help determine when an investment vehicle is reaching a condition of being overbought or oversold.
 [Investopedia](#https://www.investopedia.com/terms/c/commoditychannelindex.asp)
 * -e : Adds EMA (Exponential Moving Average) to the chart.
 EMA is a moving average that places a greater weight and significance on the most recent data points.
 [Investopedia](#https://www.investopedia.com/terms/e/ema.asp)
-* -m : Adds MACD (Moving Average Convergence Divergence) to the chart.
-MACD is a trend-following momentum indicator that shows the relationship between two moving averages of a security’s price.
-[Investopedia](#https://www.investopedia.com/terms/m/macd.asp)
 * -o : Adds OBV (On Balance Volume) to the chart.
 OBV is a momentum indicator that uses volume flow to predict changes in price.
 [Investopedia](#https://www.investopedia.com/terms/o/onbalancevolume.asp)
 * -r : Adds RSI (Relative Strength Index) to the chart.
 RSI is a momentum indicator that measures the magnitude of recent price changes to evaluate overbought or oversold conditions.
 [Investopedia](#https://www.investopedia.com/terms/r/rsi.asp)
-* -R : Adds Aroon to the chart.
-Aroon is used to identify trend changes in the price of an asset, as well as the strength of that trend by measureing the time between highs and the time between lows over a time period.
-[Investopedia](#https://www.investopedia.com/terms/a/aroon.asp)
 * -s : Adds SMA (Simple Moving Average) to the chart.
 SMA calculates the average of a selected range of prices, usually closing prices, by the number of periods in that range.
 [Investopedia](#https://www.investopedia.com/terms/s/sma.asp)
-* -t : Adds Stochastic Oscillator the chart.
-Stochastic Oscillator is a momentum indicator comparing a particular closing price of a security to a range of its prices over a certain period of time.
-[Investopedia](#https://www.investopedia.com/terms/s/stochasticoscillator.asp)
 * -v : Adds VWAP (Volume Weighted Average Price) to the chart.
 VWAP gives the average price a security has traded at throughout the day, based on both volume and price.
 [Investopedia](#https://www.investopedia.com/terms/v/vwap.asp)

 ## price <a name="price"></a>